Dawidkubis/smidscript/README.md

 Outputs are evaluated using values, variables, math, inputs and with respect to brackets.
 If a function is marked as debug, the output is printed before it is passed.
 If a function does not pass, the output is printed.
-Infinite ranges can only be used as constant functions.
-`$..` cannot be used to match an infinite range.

 ## TODO
 + lexer